AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     C function.

     It returns a String, which, as we will see later, is an :ref:`Unconstrained array type <UnconstrainedArrayTypes>`.
-    For now we simply note that, if you wish to declare a String variable and do not know its size in advance, then you need to initialize the variable during its declaration.
+For now we simply note that, if you wish to declare a :ada:`String` variable and do not know its size in advance, then you need to initialize the variable during its declaration.

 Imperative language - control expressions
 -----------------------------------------